marinkala/marinkala.github.com/index.md

 I'm an Assistant Professor of Computer Science at the [University of New Mexico](http://unm.edu).

 My research interests are in Crisis Informatics, Social Computing, and Network Science.
-Specifically, I study how people come together, coordinate, self-organize, and form communities online, especially in the high-tempo, high-risk environment of crisis.
+Specifically, I study how people coordinate, self-organize, collectively problem-solve, and form communities online, especially in the high-tempo, high-risk environment of crisis.
 More broadly, I am interested in how social media platforms — as complex sociotechnical systems — affect and are affected by social behavior.

 I completed my PhD in Computer Science at the [University of Colorado Boulder](http://colorado.edu) in [Human Centered Computing](http://hcc.colorado.edu) under the advisement of Professor [Leysia Palen](http://cmci.colorado.edu/~palen/).